Join a research study

 We want people to know that it is OK to ask your doctor, nurse or other health worker if you can take part in a clinical trial or a research study.

-To find a research project in which you could take part at Guy’s and St Thomas’ hospital, please visit our research studies and clinical trials webpage.
+To find a research project in which you could take part at Guy’s and St Thomas’, please visit our research studies and clinical trials webpage.

-Alternatively you can visit Be Part of Research which is an online service from the National Institute for Health Research that provides an opportunity to help members of the public understand what research is and what it might mean to take part, as well as showing what research is currently happening across the UK.
+Alternatively you can visit Be Part of Research which is an online service from the NIHR that provides an opportunity to help members of the public understand what research is and what it might mean to take part, as well as showing what research is currently happening across the UK.

 Join one of our Patient and Public Involvement groups